RoshanPaudyal/Module1Challange/README.md

+## Introduction
-## The fintech is a very broad term and used to describe all kind of financial technology which has revolutionised and transformed the financial industries.
+#### The fintech is a very broad term and used to describe all kind of financial technology which has revolutionised and transformed the financial industries.
 While the term is new fintech has been around us for decades.
 The first ATM went live in 1960's which was the first notable form of fintech.
 Fintech have changed the expectations of market and consumers.
 If one company is providing services that is a user friendly, every other company within that industries is expected to provide same level of user experience.
 Its sometimes is too costly for small and medium size business to compete.
 In years gone by from cash era through to the first terminals, choices were limited in terms of how business chose to accept payments.
 Now, we have a huge range of options that business can integrate to process payments.
 You can accept cash, credit and debit cards, contactless payments such as Apple Pay, and even cryptocurrency.
 Payment options are also no longer limited to being in-store only.
 We can take Stripe as an example in this case study.
 In 2010, Patrick and John Collison, brothers from rural Ireland, began to debug this process.
 Their company, Stripe Inc., built software that businesses could plug into websites and apps to instantly connect with credit card and banking systems and receive payments.
 The product was a hit with Silicon Valley start-ups.
 Businesses such as Lyft, Facebook, DoorDash, and thousands that aspired to be like them turned Stripe into the financial backbone of their operations.